Efficient many-body non-Markovian dynamics of organic polaritons: Weak light-matter coupling theory

 where the free Hamiltonian \(H_0=\Delta a^{\dagger}_{}a^{\vphantom{\dagger}}_{}\) (\(\Delta=\omega_c-\omega_0\)) and \( \Gamma_{A,E}\) define rates of absorption and emission processes, given by

-Here \( \langle \sigma^-(t) \sigma^+(0) \rangle_0\) is the correlator for a free molecule i.e. measured in the absence of light-matter coupling.
+Here \( \langle \sigma^-(t) \sigma^+(0) \rangle_0\) is the correlator for a free molecule i.e.\ measured in the absence of light-matter coupling.
 In Ref.~\cite{Kirton2015}, to calculate these quantities, it was assumed that the vibrational environment relaxes fast.
 This means that \cref{eq:GammaAE} can be calculated starting from an equilibrium state of the molecules, an approximation known as Kasha's rule~\cite{kasha1950characterization}.
-For our parameters, this approximation does not necessarily hold (except for the special case of \(\Gamma_\uparrow=0\)), so we use the PT-MPO method, but without the mean-field, to calculate \(\Gamma_{A,E}\).
+For our parameters, this approximation does not necessarily hold (except for the special case of \(\Gamma_\uparrow=0\)), so we use the PT-MPO method applied to an individual molecule to calculate \(\Gamma_{A,E}\).